-Our ambition: creating systemic change
+Our ambition: creating systemic change using carbon allowances

 We know that there is no single solution to tackling climate change.
 The changes we make as individuals are important, but they also need to be supported by changes in how businesses work and in how governments make and implement policy.
 EcoCore was founded in 2021 as a Community Interest Company with the ambition of creating systemic change at every level.